maxperea/emacs-conf/README.md

-# Emacs Configuration
+# Ergonomic Emacs

-Custom emacs configuration.
+Custom emacs configuration with a focus on ergonomics.

 ## Setup